Skip to main content

 • Server needs guarantee of payment

-Escrow Solution: Authorize max amount, capture actual usage
+Escrow Solution: Lock a max amount, capture actual usage

 Client authorizes $10 → Uses $6.50 → Operator captures $6.50 → Refund $3.50